mainmatter/svelte-workshop/0-introduction.iapresenter/text.md

 - Server-side rendering by default,
 - code-splitting,
 - an opinionated project structure.
-- Sapper never reached version 1.0, in a video Rich explains

-that the codebase had become too difficult to work with, but the team had learned a lot and so they took all of those learning with them, introducing...
+- Sapper never reached version 1.0: the codebase had become too difficult to work with, but the team had learned a lot and so they took all of those learning with them, introducing...
 ---

 ## SvelteKit
 	The new kid in town

-- 2020, rebranding Sapper as SvelteKit and giving it the final push towards its v1.0 release.
+- 2020, replacing Sapper with SvelteKit and giving it the final push towards its v1.0 release.

 - late 2022, SvelteKit 1.0 was released (already used before 1.0, was just a cut off for "no more breaking changes").